webcomponents/community/static/specs.md

-Web components are based on four main specifications:
+Web components is a meta-specification made possible by four other specifications:
  * The Custom Elements specification
  * The shadow DOM specification
+ * The HTML Template specification
  * The ES Module specification

- * The HTML Template specification
+These four specifications can be used on their own but combined allow developers to define their own tags (custom element), whose styles are encapsulated and isolated (shadow dom), that can be restamped many times (template), and have a consistent way of being integrated into applications (es module).

 # The Custom Elements specification
 This section applies to the cross-browser version of the Custom Elements specification (v1).
 See Eric Bidelman’s articles on [Custom Elements v1](https://developers.google.com/web/fundamentals/getting-started/primers/customelements#historysupport).